Relationship

 01

-Is dreaming about a mother figure a bad sign?
+Is dreaming about mother figure a bad sign?

-Dreaming about a mother figure is not inherently negative.
-It often reflects your emotional needs and connections rather than predicting misfortune.
+Dreaming of a mother figure is not inherently good or bad.
+It often reflects your emotional state, highlighting areas of nurturing or unresolved dynamics.

 02

-What does it mean if I dream about a mother figure repeatedly?
+What does it mean if I dream about mother figure repeatedly?

 A relationship dream can stay with you